telegraph-pole-head/CS188-UCB-/w1/lec1.md

 | yes (`s` must be finite as long as solution exists) | Only if all **cost**s are 1 | $O(b^s)$ | $O(b^s)$ |
 > `s` is the depth of the solution

-- BFS outperform DFS:
+- BFS outperforms DFS:
-  - knowing soltions are shallow
+  - knowing that solutions are shallow
   - there're cycles
-- DFS outperform BFS:
+- DFS outperforms BFS:
-  - knowing soltions are deep
+  - knowing that solutions are deep
   - solution close to the LHS(or RHS, just search from right)
   - storage limited